ClouDesire/janine/README.md

   cloudesire/janine
 ```

-A new version is pushed after each build: [available versions](https://hub.docker.com/r/cloudesire/janine/tags/)
+A new docker image tag is pushed after each build: [available versions](https://hub.docker.com/r/cloudesire/janine/tags/)

 ## client
 A simple java library to consume the server REST API.